wlonk/arcadia/arcadia.md

 ### Replenishment

-At the end of a scene, go around and ask the other players your questions: "Did I defend the honor of anyone close to me?" etc. For each question that the group agrees you did, get a role token.
+At the end of a scene, go around and ask the other players (not including the GM) whether you acted like your social role.
+You can use your bullet points to guide them if they are uncertain.
+For each other player who agrees you did, get a role token.
 Get one more for just showing up.
+(TODO: Maybe wanna make this secretive, to avoid groupthink?
+Perhaps scale per number of players?)

 Then, tell the group whether you pursued either of your passions.
 For each one you pursued, get a passion token.